hoangduytran/blender-manual/manual/editors/graph_editor/fcurves/editing.rst

    :Menu:      :menuselection:`Key --> Blend --> Blend to Ease`

-Blend the selected keys from their current position to either an ease in or an ease out curve.
+Blends the selected keys to either an "ease in" or an "ease out" curve.

 Blend
+   At -1, the keys will follow an "ease in" curve, with small value changes in the beginning and large changes towards the end.

-   At -1 the keys will start slowly and then accelerate to the end.
+   At 1, the keys will follow an "ease out" curve, with large value changes in the beginning and small changes towards the end.

-   At 1 the keys will rise quickly and then taper off.
+   At 0, nothing changes.

 .. _bpy.ops.graph.match_slope: